quorum1/governance/docs/operating-agreement.md

 ### 1.3 Name and Principal Place of Business.

-The name of the Organization is QUORUM ONE,  LLC.
+The name of the Organization is Quorum One, LLC.
 The Organization shall maintain its principal business office at the following address:

->5758 GEARY BOULEVARD, SUITE 141
+> 5758 GEARY BOULEVARD, SUITE 141
->
->SAN FRANCISCO CA 94121
+> SAN FRANCISCO CA 94121

 ### 1.4 Agent for Service of Process.

 The agent for service of process is REGISTERED AGENTS INC.

 ### 1.5 Tax Classification.